DreamLinuxer/dreamlinuxer.github.io/pub.markdown

 ---
 title: Publication
 ---
+1. Chao-Hong Chen, Vikraman Choudhury, Jacques Carette, Amr Sabry.
+2020.
+Fractional Types: Expressive and Safe Space Management for Ancilla Bits.
+In Proceedings of the 12th international conference on Reversible Computation (RC'20).
 1. Fang-Yi Lo, Chao-Hong Chen, and Ying-ping Chen.
 2019.
 Genetic algorithms as shrinkers in property-based testing.
 In Proceedings of the Genetic and Evolutionary Computation Conference Companion (GECCO '19), Manuel López-Ibáñez (Ed.).
 ACM, New York, NY, USA, 291-292.
 DOI: https://doi.org/10.1145/3319619.3322004
 1. Jacques Carette, Chao-Hong Chen, Vikraman Choudhury, and Amr Sabry.
 2018.
 From Reversible Programs to Univalent Universes and Back.
 Electronic Notes in Theoretical Computer Science 336 (2018), 5–25.
 DOI:http://dx.doi.org/10.1016/j.entcs.2018.03.013
 1. Chao-Hong Chen, Vikraman Choudhury, and Ryan R. Newton.
 2017.
 Adaptive lock-free data structures in Haskell: a general method for concurrent implementation swapping.
 In Proceedings of the 10th ACM SIGPLAN International Symposium on Haskell (Haskell 2017).
 ACM, New York, NY, USA, 197-211.